erdogdubeyazit/data_visualisation/README.md

     npm run serve
     ```
 9. Environment variables are managed through .env files.

+## Metrics (Prometheus)
+The backend integrates with Prometheus to monitor the application's performance.
+The application collects various metrics related to incoming HTTP requests and exposes them for Prometheus.

+### Exposed Metrics
+The following metrics are collected and exposed by the application:

+1. http_server_requests_seconds_count:
+   - Description: Tracks the total number of HTTP requests.
+   - Type: Counter
+   - Labels: method, route, status

+2. http_server_requests_seconds:
+   - Description: Measures the duration of HTTP requests and exposes them in histogram format.
+   - Type: Histogram
+   - Labels: method, route, status
+   - Buckets: [0.001, 0.01, 0.1, 0.3, 1.5, 5, 10]

+3. http_server_requests_seconds_sum:
+   - Description: Measures the total duration and maximum duration of HTTP requests.
+   - Type: Summary
+   - Labels: method, route, status

+### Accessing Metrics
+The Prometheus metrics can be accessed at the following endpoint:

+- URL: `/metrics`
+- Method: `GET`

+Metrics will be returned in Prometheus format when this endpoint is accessed.

 ## Project Structure
 * `/backend`: Contains the backend application (Node.js + Express).